syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/bpmn-shapes.md

 ## Text annotation

 * A BPMN object can be associated with a text annotation which does not affect the flow but gives details about objects within a flow.
-The annotation property of the node is used to connect an annotation element to the BPMN node.

 * A TextAnnotation points to or references another BPMN shape, which we call the [textAnnotationTarget] of the textAnnotation.
 When a target shape is moved or deleted, any TextAnnotations attached to the shape will be moved or deleted too.
 Thus, the TextAnnotations remain with their target shapes though you can reposition the TextAnnotation to any offset from its target.
 The [textAnnotationTarget] property of the BpmnTextAnnotation is used to connect an annotation element to the BPMN Node.